Devshree05-cloud/Packet-Tracer-Labs/Routing-Lab/README.md

 no shutdown

 Next, I configured static routes using the ip route command.
-I initially represented it like this to highlight an important learning point: ip route [destination IP address]/[source IP address] [subnet mask] [next hop]/[last hop]
+I initially represented it like this to highlight an important learning point: ip route [destination IP address] [subnet mask] [next hop]

-Here, the / was used to indicate that the exact address depended on the situation—whether PC1 was sending a message to PC2 or vice versa.
 I made some mistakes at first, but after configuring all three routers, I understood the logic and the difference between directly connected networks and static routes.

 Finally, the PCs were able to ping each other successfully, confirming the setup was correct.